Irish citizenship and passports for children born abroad

 Documents needed if the child’s parents are Irish citizens who were not born in Ireland

-If neither you nor your child’s other parent were born in Ireland, but one of you is an Irish citizen, you must register your child’s birth in the Foreign Birth Register.
+If you or your child’s other parent were not born in Ireland, but one of you is an Irish citizen, you must register your child’s birth in the Foreign Birth Register.

 You will get a Certificate of Registration, which you can then use along with the documents listed above to apply for the passport at your nearest Irish embassy or consulate.

-You can read more in our document on Passports for children.
+You can read more on applying for your child's first Irish passport.